 Why Collectors Have A Bad Reputation—And How To Avoid It

 Whether you’re an original lender or a third-party debt collector, you have a reputation problem—and you’re not alone.
 Horror stories abound about the poor customer service provided by banks and the third-party collections they employ.

 The reputation problem affects the entire industry.
-Banks and debt collectors of all sorts are mistrusted, disliked and viewed poorly.
-Yet many organizations continue the very behaviours that led to this perception, and they can’t afford it.
+Banks and debt collectors of all sorts are mistrusted, disliked, and viewed poorly.
+Yet many organizations continue the very behaviors that led to this perception, and they can’t afford it.
 Poor reputations are costing them customers and revenue.